Accessible parking spaces are available in the main parking lot.

 A drop off area for wheelchairs is located at the gate entrance at the back left corner of the parking lot.

 Wheelchair accessible buildings include The Frick Art Museum, the Café, the Car and Carriage Museum, the Grable Visitor Center, the Education Center, and the first floor of Clayton.
-We also welcome personal wheelchairs and walkers.
+We also welcome personal wheelchairs, walkers, and motorized scooters.
+Please note that motorized scooters greater than 30" wide cannot navigate the doorways of Clayton.
 A narrated video tour of Clayton’s second floor is provided for visitors unable to visit the second floor.

 Wheelchairs are available for visitor use on a first-come, first-served basis at the Grable Visitor Center, The Frick Art Museum and the Car and Carriage Museum.

 Accessible restrooms are available in the Grable Visitor Center, The Frick Art Museum, the Car and Carriage Museum and the Education Center.
 Restrooms are not available in Clayton.

 Private all gender restrooms are located in the Grable Visitor Center, the Education Center and the Cafe.